zinzy/zinzy.website-v2/_pages/Site.md

 - It is [designed to last](https://jeffhuang.com/designed_to_last/)
 - It is inspired by [Sadness' internet Manifesto](https://sadgrl.online/cyberspace/internet-manifesto)
 - It will hopefully one day be properly [accessible](accessibility)
+- I like to keep things simple, unlike how we [experience the web today](https://how-i-experience-web-today.com/)

 ### What I put on here
 - I have one website detailing my personal and professional interests and endeavors